 Plant, who still wears a shaggy mane of curls, says Krauss and Burnett set the tone for the new record.

 "I think my vision was a little more lightweight," he says, sipping hot tea.
 "Alison wanted something more serious, with more color and shade."

 What the record is not is yet another predictable duets album.
 Plant and Krauss harmonize over a dreamy, at times eerie, soundscape that's different from most anything they have done on their own.
 It's neither rock, nor bluegrass.

 "The idea was to take them both out of their comfort zone.
 To take us all out of our comfort zones," says Burnett, who selected the musicians and most of the 13 songs, which includes a composition by Plant and Zeppelin guitarist Jimmy Page called "Please Read the Letter" from their 1998 album "Walking Into Clarksdale."

 Both singers had to reach.
 Plant had to sing harmony something he'd never done before.
 Krauss had to sing tunes that didn't always fit her lyrically.

-" she says.
+"We were dealing with a lot of classic songs, and I didn't want to mess with that," she says.
 "That's why we didn't change the gender on some of the songs.
 We wanted to keep the integrity of the song.
 So I had to stretch to sing something that wasn't comfortable.
-It was a great experience.
+It was a great experience."

 Read more at Yahoo!
 News